autoplus-lang/aup/OPCODES.md

-### List of detailed opcodes are used in virtual machine
+### List of detailed opcodes, used in virtual machine

 - Each opcode and its arg used one byte
 - A word is combined from two bytes